johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - 	Researching, understanding, presenting and explaining the content of God's Word, in order to equip disciples with a *messianic worldview*---a way of understanding and relating to the world with a biblical, messianic perspective.

--	Edifying---encouraging, strengthening and correcting---the practices and understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf29] in the context of cultures shaped by different spiritual and moral values.
+-	Edifying---encouraging, strengthening and correcting---the practices and self-understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf29] in the context of cultures shaped by different spiritual and moral values.

 ### Intercultural contexts ###